vvvvalvalval/d2q/README.md

  in the Clojure ecosystem, especially regarding their performance characteristics (N+1 problem), genericity, programmability or simplicity.

-It does so by providing by providing an execution engine for a **general, data-oriented query language,** which allows for registering data-fetching logic in a way that is declarative, expressive, and friendly to performance.
+It does so by providing an execution engine for a **general, data-oriented query language,** which allows for registering data-fetching logic in a way that is declarative, expressive, and friendly to performance.